Ramjonchhen/GSoC2018/README.md

 Merged into `pu`.

+The merge status are updated as of 2018-08-14.

 For backup purposes I have added `mbox` files of the patch series in the respective folders.

 Additionally, this [pull request](https://github.com/git/git/pull/505/) contains all the conversations and the latest commits.